Communist Party of the Russian Federation: Ideology

 According to its program, the CPRF considers it necessary to reform the country in three phases.
 In the first phase, it is needed to achieve workers' power through representation by a coalition led by the CPRF.
 Achieving this goal will help eliminate the devastation from the standpoint of the party, the consequences conducted in the past decade of reforms, in particular by the nationalisation of property privatised in the 1990s.
 However, in this case small producers will remain and moreover will be organised to protect them from robbery by "big business, bureaucrats, and mafia groups".
 It is planned to reform the management of enterprises through the creation of councils at various levels.
 The party also plans to transform Russia into a Soviet republic.
 In the second stage, the role of councils and trade unions will increase even more.
 A gradual transition in the economy will be made to a socialist form of economic activity, but a small private equity is still retained.
 Finally, the third phase is to build socialism.

 The First Secretary Gennady Zyuganov also expressed that they should learn from China's successful example and build Russian socialism.
 He also encouraged all party members to read "Selected works of Deng Xiaoping".
 He said during his visit to China in 2008: "Had we learned from the success of China earlier, the Soviet Union would not have dissolved".

+Marxist theoretician Boris Kagarlitsky wrote in 2001: "It is enough to recall that within the Communist movement itself, Zyuganov's party was at first neither the sole organisation, nor the largest.
+Bit by bit, however, all other Communist organisations were forced out of political life.
+This occurred not because the organisations in question were weak, but because it was the CPRF that had received the Kremlin's official approval as the sole recognised opposition".